 list of excluded items, and the definition of each of those items varies from

 one country to another, and often from one year to the next.
 Generally

 speaking, the list includes laws of nature (which usually includes

 mathematics), textual or graphical works, and things that allege to be

 perpetual motion machines.
 Software is one of the more interesting and

-subject matter" problems even though patents for inventions in which
+matter" problems even though patents for inventions in which the only

-the only innovative feature is software have been granted for years (Arguably,
+innovative feature is software have been granted for years (Arguably, the first

-the oldest software patent was issued in 1841 to Samuel Morse whose code turned
+software patent was issued in 1841 to Samuel Morse whose code turned the

 telecommunication system).
 Although